Accolade: United Kingdom

 All newly created knights in the UK are dubbed on both shoulders with a sword by the monarch or the prince delegated by them.
 In the first example, the "knight-elect" kneels in front of the monarch on a knighting-stool.
 First, the monarch lays the side of the sword's blade onto the accolade's right shoulder.
 The monarch then raises the sword just up over the apprentice's head, flips it counterclockwise so that the same side of the blade will come in contact with the knight's body, and places it on his left shoulder.
 The new knight then stands up, and the king or queen presents him with the insignia of his new order.
 Contrary to popular belief, the phrase "Arise, Sir ..." is not used.
-There are currently eleven different knighthoods being bestowed: Knights Bachelor, Knights Commanders and Knights Grand Cross of the Order of the British Empire, Royal Victorian Order, Order of Saint Michael and Saint George and Order of the Bath, Knights Companions of the Order of the Thistle and the Order of the Garter.
+There are currently eleven different knighthoods being bestowed (in ascending order): Knights Bachelor, Knights Commanders and Knights Grand Cross of the Order of the British Empire, Royal Victorian Order, Order of Saint Michael and Saint George and Order of the Bath, Knights of the Order of the Thistle and Knights Companion of the Order of the Garter.

 Women who are awarded damehoods do not receive the accolade.

 Clergy receiving a knighthood are not dubbed.
 The use of a sword in this kind of a ceremony is believed to be inappropriate.

 Vatican

-Knights of the Equestrian Order of the Holy Sepulchre of Jerusalem, an Order of chivalry under the protection of the Holy See, are dubbed in the head and on both shoulders during the investiture ceremony.
+Knights of the Equestrian Order of the Holy Sepulchre of Jerusalem, an order of chivalry under the protection of the Holy See, are dubbed in the head and on both shoulders during the investiture ceremony.
 The accolade is given during Holy Mass, by the officiating Prelate.